w3f/Grants-Program/applications/choko_wallet.md

 - More face-to-face events features - i.e. genrate printable QR codes for Linkdrops to be distributed at event venues; location based events check-ins.
 Scan and validate tickets (as NFTs) at event venues.

+- Integrate social-recovery-pallet for an easy recovery process.